tpwd/ke_search/Documentation/Indexing/IndexerTypes/Pages.rst

 in the tab :guilabel:`Search`.
 Here you can enter a short description of the page, this text will be used as an abstract in the search result list.
 If this field is empty, it falls back to the field :guilabel:`Description` in the :guilabel:`Metadata` tab of the page properties.
+In the FlexForm of the search plugin you can define the "Text for used for search result (preview text)" and set it to "Always show the abstract if set" or "Show abstract if it contains searchword, otherwise show an excerpt from the content".

 Advanced options
 ----------------